Arlington Medical Malpractice Lawyer

-To prove negligence, a knowledgeable attorney in Arlington will also need to prove that the physician must have failed to treat their patient according to the applicable standard of care.
+To prove medical negligence, a knowledgeable attorney in Arlington will also need to prove that the physician must have failed to treat their patient according to the applicable standard of care.
 The standard of care could depend on many things, including the patient’s age, health, and the expected complications of treatment or procedure.

 The Statute of Limitations for Health Care Malpractice Claims

 In the state, the statute of limitations requires injured patients to file a medical malpractice lawsuit within two years of the malpractice.
 The two-year limit begins running from the date when the malpractice was discovered or the date when the injury could have reasonably been discovered.

 In addition to the statute of limitations, Texas also follows a statute of repose.
 This statute states that no matter when the medical malpractice was discovered, an injured person must file a lawsuit within ten years of the date of the injury according to Texas Civil Practice & Remedies §74.001.
 This means the injured claimant would have to file a lawsuit within two years of the negligent act if they are aware that it occurred.
 If the patient does not know about the error until several years later, that person could still file a lawsuit within two years of the date they discovered the malpractice, so long as it has not been more than ten years from the date of the initial surgery.

 Patients filing a medical malpractice lawsuit are required to provide notice to the defendants of their impending lawsuit at least sixty days prior to beginning their case.
 They must also file an affidavit of merit within 120 days after the case begins.
 This affidavit must be from a medical expert and will provide that expert’s opinion about the standard of care that should have been provided, how the defendant failed to meet that standard, and the relationship between a physician’s actions and a patient’s injury.

 An Arlington healthcare malpractice attorney could ensure that the claim and supporting documents are filed within the statute of limitations.